Can Dogs Eat Apples?

 How to Feed Apple to Your Dog Safely

 It might sound obvious, but if you give a whole apple to your pup—even to large dogs—they may be prone to wolf it down and choke.
-It's usually best to feed apple pieces in moderation.
-Be sure to remove the core, the seeds and the little nub of a stem before you feed your dog apple pieces.
+It's usually best to feed your dog apple pieces in moderation.
+Be sure to remove the core, the seeds, and the stem before you feed your dog apple.

 Risks of Feeding Your Dog Apples